List of Homeland characters: Peter Quinn

+In season 6, Quinn returns to the United States suffering from profound physical and cognitive impairments and PTSD, living under Carrie's care and forming a bond with her daughter Franny.
+He falls out with Carrie after learning from Dar Adal that she caused his stroke.
+Growing increasingly paranoid, he uncovers a conspiracy by Dar's group to undermine and assassinate President-elect Elizabeth Keane; unbeknownst to him and Dar, the group was planning to frame Quinn by fabricating online evidence portraying him as a disgruntled ex-soldier with a grudge against Keane.
+Quinn sacrifices himself to stop the plot, dying from gunshot wounds while protecting Carrie and Keane.
+After his death, Carrie breaks down in tears when she finds photographs of Quinn's estranged son and of herself among his belongings.

 Mira Berenson

 Played by Sarita Choudhury, Mira Berenson is the wife (later ex-wife) of Saul Berenson.
 She leaves Saul to move to New Delhi, but she returns to the U.S. after the CIA bombing.
-She stays at Saul's side throughout his tenure as acting director of the CIA, though she briefly begins a relationship with another man, Alain Bernard, who is later revealed spying on Saul, acting on behalf of Andrew Lockhart.
+She stays at Saul's side throughout his tenure as acting director of the CIA, though she briefly begins a relationship with another man, Alain Bernard, who is later revealed to be a Mossad agent spying on Saul, acting on behalf of Andrew Lockhart.
 After breaking it off with Alain, she recommits to her marriage to Saul, which continues after his tenure at the CIA ends and he begins work in the private sector.
 However, after Saul rejoins the CIA, Mira files for divorce.
 They meet again in New York, as Saul prepares to go into hiding; their conversation causes Saul to reconsider.

 Andrew Lockhart

 Played by Tracy Letts, Senator Andrew Lockhart leads the committee investigating the bombing of the CIA.
 At a hunting retreat led by the White House Chief of Staff, Lockhart is revealed to be the nominee for director of the CIA to replace Saul.
-Lockhart clashes with Saul while the latter is still director, and hires an Israeli intelligence agent, Alan Bernard, to spy on him, a scheme which Saul uncovers.
+Lockhart clashes with Saul while the latter is still director, and hires an Israeli intelligence agent, Alain Bernard, to spy on him, a scheme which Saul uncovers.
 Lockhart also gives the order to have Brody eliminated after he becomes a liability for the U.S. during his mission in Iran.

 As CIA director, Lockhart oversees the Islamabad crisis during the hunt for Taliban leader Haissam Haqqani, and goes to the Islamabad CIA station himself after Saul is captured by the Taliban.
 Lockhart unsuccessfully attempts to negotiate with the ISI for Saul's release.
 Later, when Haqqani and his men storm the U.S. embassy, Lockhart takes refuge with the U.S. ambassador and other officials while safeguarding a package of highly classified CIA intelligence.
 He is forced to give up the package when Haqqani threatens to kill CIA analyst Fara Sherazi (whom he murders anyway).
 In the aftermath of the fiasco, Lockhart attends the wake of Carrie's late father at her home, and informs Carrie, Saul and Quinn that he expects to be removed from his post as CIA director.